📖

 • Choose a release version that communicates the magnitude of the change.

-• Create a release checklist issue from the main repository create new issue page.
+• Create a release checklist issue from the .

 • Perform the release.